 You can withdraw any contributions and earnings tax-free at retirement, with only one stipulation: five years must have elapsed since your first contribution to a Roth IRA, and the clock starts on January 1 of the year you made it.
 The five-year rule is important to remember, and it means that you need to open a Roth IRA earlier and plan a bit ahead.

-In 2021, you’re allowed to contribute up to $6,000 annually to your Roth IRA.
-If you’re over 50 years of age, you can make an additional catch-up contribution of $1,000 each year.
+In 2022, you’re allowed to contribute up to $6,000 annually to your Roth IRA.
+If you’re 50 years of age or older, you can make an additional catch-up contribution of $1,000 each year.

 Who can open a Roth IRA?